-Creating a family can be one of life’s greatest joys and we believe our commitment to helping you build the family you dreamed of matters most to us.
-IVF Canada is here to provide guidance with your family building options.
+Creating a family is one of life’s greatest joys and we believe our commitment to helping you build the family of your dreams is second to none.

 When undergoing treatment through a third party program, patients can expect to have a customized guidance and third party reproduction resources.
 Firstly, they will meet with one of our fertility specialists to develop a plan that suits your needs and then you will be assisted throughout your journey by a third party coordinator and nursing team who will put that plan into action.